 - Hurricanes over Lightning +140

 - Total parlay odds: +1225

 In order to win a parlay bet, you need to be right on all choices.
 While the returns can be lucrative, one wrong choice means that the whole bet is busted.

 When are sports betting odds released?

 The answer depends on the sport and the bet type.
 For the futures market, you’ll find opportunities available all year round.
 For example, the odds for the next Super Bowl are unveiled soon after the current edition of the Big Game is in the books.
-The same holds true for other giant events like the Masters and Wimbledon.
+The same holds true for other giant events such as the PGA Championship or Wimbledon.

 For sports that play on a weekly schedule—think CFL and NFL—odds will come out soon after the current slate is in the books.
-On the daily sports—think NHL odds, MLB odds, and NBA odds—will be out either the night before or the day of the game.
+On the daily sports—think NHL, MLB and NBA—will be out either the night before or the day of the game.
 Regardless of sport, the initial release is highly anticipated.
 It gives bettors a first look at how oddsmakers perceive the matchup.

 Why do sports betting odds move?

 After the initial release, sports betting odds don’t stand still.
 In fact, it’s not uncommon to see a good deal of movement right up until game time.
-So exactly why does that happen?
-Here are the main reasons you’ll see movement on the odds board.
+So, why does that happen?
+Here are the main reasons you’ll see movement on the odds board:

 - Sportsbooks will adjust the numbers in response to betting action.